Program Overview

 What we reward

-We pay for security vulnerabilities with demonstrable impact on Avala production systems.
-We prioritize high-severity findings that affect customer data, authentication, privilege escalation, and remote code execution.
+Bugs with demonstrable impact on Avala production.
+Customer data, authentication, privilege escalation, and remote code execution pay the most.

 Strong candidates